apparena/docs/docs/api/040-apps.rst

 .. http:method:: GET /api/v2/apps

-Receive a collection of the apps of your company showing basic information.
+Receive a collection of the apps of your company, showing basic information.

 .. http:response:: Example request body